"She is an incredibly smart subject matter expert who understands there are business decisions to be made."

 Ruth Zadikany is a partner in the Los Angeles office of Mayer Brown’s Litigation & Dispute Resolution practice and Co-Leader of Mayer Brown’s US Employment Litigation and Counseling Group.
 She is an experienced litigator whose practice focuses on representing clients in a broad range of labor and employment-related matters, as well as other high-stakes complex litigation.
 Ruth has been recognized as a leading employment lawyer by leading publications, including Chambers USA (2021), Legal 500 US (2021) and Benchmark Litigation (2021).

-Ruth has extensive experience defending employers in wage-hour class actions and PAGA representative actions involving employee misclassification claims, meal and rest break violations, failure to pay overtime, work-off-the-clock, incorrect pay statements, rounding and expense reimbursement claims, and waiting-time and other penalties, as well as litigation involving wrongful termination, discrimination, harassment and retaliation.
-Ruth also defends companies in a variety of other types of class and individual actions, such as actions under the Fair Credit Reporting Act and the Telephone Consumer Protection Act.
+Ruth has extensive experience defending employers in wage-hour class actions and PAGA representative actions involving employee misclassification claims, meal and rest break violations, failure to pay overtime, work-off-the-clock, incorrect pay statements, rounding and expense reimbursement claims, and waiting-time and other penalties, as well as litigation involving wrongful termination, discrimination, harassment, and retaliation.
+Ruth also represents companies in a variety of other types of class and individual actions, such as actions involving enforcement or violations of restrictive covenants, as well as actions under the Fair Credit Reporting Act and the Telephone Consumer Protection Act.

-Ruth represents national and international employers in various industries, including airlines, financial institutions, retailers, insurance companies, manufacturers, technology companies, and food industry clients.
-She works with clients to review and improve their employment practices and policies, and to implement proactive strategies to avoid employment disputes.
-She regularly counsels and advises clients on day-to-day employment matters, including investigating sexual harassment and discrimination claims, enforcing restrictive covenants, making discipline and termination decisions, reductions in force, and privacy-related issues.
+Ruth represents national and international employers in various industries, including airlines, financial institutions, real estate companies, retailers, insurance companies, manufacturers, technology companies, security defense contractors, and food industry clients.
+She works with clients to review and improve their employment practices and policies, prepare employment documents (including employment agreements, offer letter, arbitration agreements, and confidentiality and restrictive covenants agreements), develop and implement Diversity, Equity and Inclusion (DEI) programs, and to implement proactive strategies to avoid employment disputes.
+She regularly counsels and advises clients on day-to-day employment matters, including investigating sensitive sexual harassment and discrimination claims, enforcing restrictive covenants, making discipline and termination decisions, reductions in force, structuring compensation programs, and privacy-related issues.
 Ruth also advises on labor and employment matters in corporate transactions, including drafting language for purchase agreements, assisting with post-acquisition employee integration, and assessing due diligence materials.
-She also has experience advising employers in labor matters, including with respect to union elections and collective bargaining agreement negotiations.
-Ruth is a regular contributor to the Employment Round-Up, the firm’s monthly distribution on key developments in the labor and employment area throughout the country.
+She also has experience advising employers in labor matters, including with respect to union elections, collective bargaining agreement negotiations, and effects bargaining negotiations.
+Ruth regularly contributes to the firm’s publications and client updates on key developments in the labor and employment area throughout the country.

 Prior to joining Mayer Brown, Ruth worked as an attorney in the Labor and Employment practice group of a law firm in Tel Aviv, Israel, where her practice focused on traditional labor and employment litigation, executive compensation, and international transactions, including mergers and acquisitions.

-- Representing airline in a wage-and-hour class action and PAGA representative action alleging violations of numerous California Labor Code requirements due to the alleged misclassification of pilots as exempt employees, implicating the extraterritorial application of California law.
+- Represented airline in a wage-and-hour class action and PAGA representative action alleging violations of numerous California Labor Code requirements due to the alleged misclassification of pilots as exempt employees, implicating the extraterritorial application of California law.
+Successfully obtained dismissal of numerous claims following a motion to dismiss/motion to strike, including on the grounds of preemption by the Railway Labor Act due to the existence of a collective bargaining agreement.

-- Representing defense contractor in misappropriation of confidential information, breach of duty of loyalty and defamation action against former employees in connection with false and misleading statements made to the media in connection with the company’s operations.
+- Represented defense contractor in misappropriation of confidential information, breach of duty of loyalty, and defamation action against former employees in connection with false and misleading statements made to the media in connection with the company’s operations.

 - Defended manufacturing client in wage-hour class action and PAGA representative action alleging failure to provide meal periods, inadequate wage statements, and failure to pay overtime.